Kitware/vtk-js/BREAKING_CHANGES.md

+## From 29.x to 30

+- **ResliceCursorWidget.interactionEvent**: no longer pass an object of computeFocalPointOffset, canUpdateFocalPoint but simply the type of the handle that triggers the event.
+Those values can easily be recomputed by the consumers of the event.
+Regarding `computeFocalPointOffset`, it is no longer adviced to compute focal point offset for each interaction, instead observing `startInteraction()` should be considered (see ResliceCursorWidget example).
+  - **ResliceCursorWidget.invokeInternalInteractionEvent(methodName)**: has been removed and should be replaced by `ResliceCursorWidget.invokeInteractionEvent(methodName)`.

 ## From 28.x to 29

 - **getOpenGLRenderWindow**: `getOpenGLRenderWindow` has been renamed to `getApiSpecificRenderWindow` in `vtkFullScreenRenderWindow`, `vtkGenericRenderWindow` and `vtkViewProxy` to support WebGL and WebGPU backend. ([#2816](https://github.com/Kitware/vtk-js/pull/2816))